We may earn commissions when you buy from links on our site. Why you can trust us.

 - Once you get past the issues with the bread itself, all the toasters offered roughly the same level of evenness.

 - “Medium” means different things to different manufacturers.
 The Kenmore slices were very lightly cooked, while the Cuisinart were bordering on overcooked.
 For whichever toaster you get, you will learn the settings and plan accordingly.
 (This video clip says more about arbitrary consumer electronics scales than we ever could).

 Next, we wanted to test out toasting speed.
 After all, no one wants to sit around in the morning waiting for their toast to get done.
-So we let each model go for 4 minutes then pulled out the bread to evaluate the level of toastiness.
+We let each model go for 4 minutes then pulled out the bread to evaluate the level of toastiness.

 What we found is that the Kenmore provided the most toasting, just ahead of the Cuisinart and Breville, while the Hamilton Beach provided the least.
 And if you like your English muffins crispy, the Hamilton Beach was also unable to fully brown one, even when set on “Dark”.